eda-ricercatore/sardegna-scala/notes/tate2014-notes.md

 				of the '--', respectively"
 			+ Functions are allowed to pop nothing from the stack.
 			+ Functions are allowed to push nothing onto the stack.
+			+ To return multiple values with with a word/function, "declare multiple names on the right-hand side of '--' in the word's stack effect" \cite[\S2, pp. 62-63]{Tate2014}.
 		* code for the word
 		* (character) space
 		* semi-colon